-Instructional faculty members are encouraged to cite and document participation in Continuing Education programs to support their representations of teaching, creativity, or service activities when being reviewed for reappointment, promotion, and tenure.
+Instructional faculty members are encouraged to cite and document participation in Department of Distance Learning and Professional Education programs to support their representations of teaching, creativity, or service activities when being reviewed for reappointment, promotion, and tenure.
 If included under the category of teaching, instructor evaluations from program attendees are to be included in the documentation.

-Source: Director, Continuing Education Date: 6/99
+Source: Director, Continuing Education